A provider of enterprise-grade video conferencing solutions turned to Altoros to enable its core product on iOS and Android devices.

 - Slow Internet must not affect the capability to establish video/audio connection.

-To prevent video or audio delays during real-time conferencing, our engineers implemented the WebRTC and WebSocket protocols to both iOS and Android applications.
-Using the CallKit framework for iOS and Firebase Cloud Messaging for Android, developers at Altoros delivered push notifications that alert users about incoming calls when mobile devices are in the standby mode.
-To establish a reliable communication channel in any conditions, our team tuned multiple parameters, such as resolution, bitrates, frame rate per second, etc. In addition, engineers ar Altoros made it possible to adjust video settings to the quality of the Internet connection during the call.
+Our engineers implemented the WebRTC and WebSocket protocols to both iOS and Android applications to prevent video or audio delays during real-time conferencing.
+Using the CallKit framework for iOS and Firebase Cloud Messaging for Android, developers at Altoros delivered push notifications that alert users about incoming calls when mobile devices are in standby mode.
+Our team tuned multiple parameters to establish a reliable communication channel in any conditions, such as resolution, bitrates, frame rate per second, etc. Besides, Altoros made it possible to adjust video settings to the Internet connection's quality during the call.
 Finally, our developers enabled users to join a video conference by scanning a QR code or a near-field communication (NFC) tag.